rdustinb/GAPy/README.md

 ***getInstance.py*** - A script that will parse a user-specified HDL file's port list and parameter list, converting it to a block of code used for instantiation that is accessible from the user's OS Clipboard.

-## Code Example

-`getInstance.py --test`

-This will test the script with example code.
-Really only used to verify the script works.

-`getInstance.py path/to/hdl/file.[sv,v,vhd]`

-This is how the scripts is used.
-The port list is now simply available to paste wherever the designer wishes (email, code file, document, etc).

 ## Motivation

 FPGA development has a lack of automation tools, to say the least.
 I intend to change that.
 This repository will contain a list of functions that will make an FPGA developers coding experience faster and more efficient.